-As I discussed in my intro post to what you should write about in your Personal Statement, college admissions officers are reading your Common App Essay to find out: what you're passionate about; where you've taken initiative; how you've changed in important ways; in short, what makes you YOU!
-But, having helped hundreds of students use their essays to present the strongest possible case for themselves as a candidate, I know that there are still lots of mental blocks that come up when it comes to actually sitting down and writing the thing.
-After all, a blank computer screen and a blinking cursor are even intimidating for professional writers to face down!
+In my introduction to what you should write about in your Personal Statement, I note that college admissions officers are reading your Common App Essay to find out: what you're passionate about; where you've showed initiative; how you've transformed in important ways; in short, what makes you YOU!

 1. In class: What are your academic and intellectual interests?

 2. Outside of class: What are your favorite hobbies and activities?
-Why do you like to do them?
+What do you enjoy about them?

-3. Over the summer: Have you done any programs, classes, cool trips, or taught yourself anything?
+3. Over the summer: Have you done any programs, classes, interesting trips, or taught yourself anything?

-4. To relax: What do you do when you just want to take a break from it all?
+4. To relax: What do you do when you need to take a breather from life’s stresses?

 B. Common App essay tip: Consider your special interests